Goddesschlo/PrincessCustomBot/README.md

 🎉 Once your code is pushed, your project is now accessible to Render!

 🎉 Bonus tip
-- you can simple click "New Repository" then click on "Import a Repository" and use the following link https://github.com/FluffFaceYeti/CustomAPICommands---Tested-for-StreamElements-Fossabot
+- You can simply click "New Repository," then click on "Import a Repository" and use the following link https://github.com/FluffFaceYeti/CustomAPICommands---Tested-for-StreamElements-Fossabot
-- Simply give it a name and Github will pull all the files over for you!
+- Simply give it a name and GitHub will pull all the files over for you!
 ----------------------------------------------------
 2. DEPLOY ON RENDER
 ----------------------------------------------------